apacheignite/documentation/sql/sql-queries.md

   "title": "How SQL Queries Work"
 }
 [/block]
+Apache Ignite SQL Grid component is tightly coupled with [H2 Database](http://www.h2database.com) which, in short, is a fast in-memory and disk-based database written in Java and available under a number of open source licenses.

+An embedded H2 instance is always started as a part of an Apache Ignite node process whenever `ignite-indexing` module is added to the node's classpath.
+Ignite leverages from H2's SQL query parser and optimizer as well as the execution planner.
+Lastly, H2 executes a query locally on a specific node when it's time for this (a distributed query is mapped to the node or the query is executed in `LOCAL` mode) and passes a local result to a distributed Ignite SQL engine for further processing.

 There are two main ways of how query can be processed in Ignite: